 When the drifter Harry Madox reaches a small town in Texas, he gets a job as used car salesman with the dealer George Harshaw and settles down in a hotel room.
 During a fire, Harry observes...
 See full summary »

 A woman takes the law into her own hands after police ignore her pleas to arrest the man responsible for her husband's death, and finds herself not only under arrest for murder but falling in love with an officer.

 Sarah Taylor, a police psychologist, meets a mysterious and seductive young man, Tony Ramirez, and falls in love with him.
-As a cause of this relationship she changes her personality when she begins to receive anonymous telefon calls.
+As a result of this relationship, she changes her personality when she begins to receive anonymous telephone calls.
 Written by

 After Sarah plants the gun in Tony's right hand she goes into the bathroom to clean up.
 When she comes out and kneels by Tony, the gun is no longer there.
 See more »